 Burren Beo Trust is landscape charity dedicated to connecting all of us to our places and our role in caring for them.

-Our Vision is a place which is valued for its natural, built and cultural heritage; whose conservation is innovative and sustainable, and can be used as a model elsewhere to help other communities realise the potential of their heritage.
+HERITAGE CONSERVATION: A place which is valued for its natural, built and cultural heritage; whose conservation is innovative and sustainable and can be used as a model elsewhere to help other communities realise the potential of their heritage.

-What work the Heritage Council is funding this year:
+Programmes the Heritage Council is funding this year: